IHE/ITI.SeR/SeR.md

 | Authorization Decisions Verifier | Authorization Decisions Query [ITI-79] | R           | ITI TF-2: 3.79 |

-The Authorization Decisions Query [ITI-79] provides support for different query types, depending on which actor is grouped with the Authorization Decision Verifier and which transactions (which clinical data items) are in focus.
+The Authorization Decisions Query [ITI-79] provides support for different query types, depending on which actor is grouped with the Authorization Decisions Verifier and which transactions (which clinical data items) are in focus.
 This supplement described only one standard query type: "Retrieve Document Set Authorization Decision".
 Additional query types may be defined on vendor, community, regulatory domain, or national level.
 The optionality of